 If you want to play Pushy and Pully, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Pushy and Pully has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Pushy and Pully, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Pushy and Pully which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Pushy and Pully, and offer accessibility features for Audio:

 System Accessibility Settings

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings: